 Step 1: Connect your iPhone to a Windows 10 PC using the provided cable.

-Step 2: Check if your iPhone.
+Step 2: Check your iPhone.
 If you are seeing the following “Allow this device to access photos and videos?” message, please tap Allow to let the Windows 10 PC access photos and videos on your iPhone.

 Step 4: In the Photos app, click the Import icon (located upper right).
 The Photos app will start listing all photos and videos on your iPhone.
 With default settings, the Photos app selects all pictures and videos on your iPhone, but you can deselect photos if you don’t want to import some photos/videos.